stakewalker/PLC-Socket-Comm/README.md

 Python scripts and PLC programs for communication between Allen Bradley and Siemens PLCs, using only TCP sockets

-It sends and receives data, bridging PLCs to any computer or device in the network.
+It sends and receives data, bridging between PLCs or any computer or device in the network.

 A good starting point for your industrial projects!